developerstephanieb/python_reference/01_fundamentals/06_functions.md

 ## The `pass` Statement: A Placeholder

 The `pass` statement is a placeholder that does nothing.
-It allows you to create an empty function without causing an `IndentationError`.
+It is used to define an empty function without causing an `IndentationError`.

 ```python
 def check_fuel():